burger-mtbkr/customer-spa/README.md

 **Option 2: Proxy to spa**

 1. Open your React app's package.json file.
-2. Add a proxy field to the file, with the value set to the URL of your API, like this matching that of the api port:
+2. Add a proxy field to the file, with the value set to the URL of your API (for example 5000), like this matching that of the api port:

         "proxy": "http://localhost:5000"

 3. Save the file.
-4. With this configuration, The SPA makes an API request to a URL that starts with `/`
+4. Set the `REACT_APP_USE_PROXY` environmental to **true**.
-5. The request will be forwarded to the API running on `localhost:5000`.
+6. The request will be forwarded to the API running on `localhost:5000`.
 For example, if our SPA app makes a request to /api/login, the request will be forwarded to http://localhost:5000/api/login.
-6. If you take this approach **you will need to change the endpoint in the [axios.util.ts](../project//src//utils/axios.util.ts) file** by setting it to `/api`. and ignore the environmental variable.

 ### Run the SPA locally: